elenathfgs/EPFL_ML_Poject/Project1/README.md

 Then, you can run `run.py` to create `submit.csv`, the output of our model, which provides the prediction on `test.csv`.

 ### `helpers.py`
-The following methods are for data processing:
+The following methods are for data processing and model optimazation:
 #### `Data Preprocessing`
 - **`build_label`**: extract label from original data.
 - **`data_norm`**: Normalize the input data.